 What makes someone tick?
 Depends on the individual.
 In my case it is creating things, most of them musical.
 While my day job is all about ideas (and making them come to life), the nostatic existence is inextricably tied to music.

 Here is the “just the facts” data:

 - read, have a great ear, a car that works, and I’m not a flake

 - have gigged on and off for over 30 years, doing everything from solo singer/songwriter shows (on guitar) to small jazz ensembles to jazz big bands to musical theater pits to funk, soul, and rock shows (on bass).

 - steeped in jazz, funk, soul, rock, and most anything in-between

 - playing out in front of people (no matter how many or how few) or in the studio – as long as there is music to be made I’m in

 If it makes a difference, I have a phd in chemistry from Caltech.
 I also am an amateur extra-class radio operator (K6GS), photographer, filmmaker, perpetual tai chi student, ex-car racer, 2-wheel enthusiast (motorized and pedal powered), and seeker of the illusive green room.
 Yes, I have a day job.
 I spent four years playing with Kaz Takeda, appearing on three albums and performing shows in LA and Japan.
 I was bassist, producer, and writer in Simpleflower, and since 2009 have played hundreds of shows in Southern California with a number of different bands.
 In 2020 we escaped LA for Lompoc, currently gigging around the central coast with Mark David in Soul Stingers.
-I’ve studied with Grammy-award winning bassist Victor Wooten and currently am re-tooling my playing with Anthony Wellington on both bass and keyboard, and way back when, guitar and banjo with Walt Richards.
+I’ve studied with Grammy-award winning bassist Victor Wooten and currently am working with Anthony Wellington on both bass and keyboard, and way back when, guitar and banjo with Walt Richards.